-- A. Promote prevention and early intervention to keep children safe from all forms of abuse including child sexual abuse, emotional abuse, physical abuse and neglect and Child Sexual Exploitation (CSE). - B. Promote and encourage partnerships to challenge and support Essex Police to deliver and sustain improvements to outcomes in child protection interventions.
+- Promote prevention and early intervention to keep children safe from all forms of abuse including child sexual abuse, emotional abuse, physical abuse and neglect and Child Sexual Exploitation (CSE). - ✓ Promote and encourage partnerships to challenge and support Essex Police to deliver and sustain improvements to outcomes in child protection interventions. - Work with frontline professionals including doctors, nurses, teachers and social workers to identify signs of abuse and understand how best to refer victims for support.